DataDog/datadog-agent/Dockerfiles/agent/README.md

 #### Optional collection agents

-These features are disabled by default, you can choose to enable them:
+These features are disabled by default for security or performance reasons, you need to explicitly enable them:

 - `DD_APM_ENABLED`: run the trace-agent along with the infrastructure agent, allowing the container to accept traces on 8126/tcp
 - `DD_LOGS_ENABLED`: run the [log-agent](https://docs.datadoghq.com/logs/) along with the infrastructure agent.
 See below for details